 With EVTA, we use laser energy to collapse diseased veins and seal them shut.
 The procedure involves making a small incision and inserting a catheter into a varicose vein.
 A probe is threaded through the catheter, and a device at the tip of the probe heats up the vein and closes it off.
 Recovery is faster than sclerotherapy and the cosmetic results are similar.

 If varicose veins cannot be treated with sclerotherapy or laser therapy, Dr. Taghizadeh may recommend surgery.
 With ambulatory phlebectomy, tiny cuts are made in the skin and hooks are used to pull the diseased veins from the leg.
 The treatment uses local anesthesia and patients can return to their normal activities the same day.

 Ready to say “goodbye” to your varicose veins or spider veins?

-Beach season is right around the corner, making now a perfect time to schedule your free consultation at the San Diego Varicose Vein Treatment Center.
+Beach season is right around the corner, making now a perfect time to schedule your consultation at the San Diego Varicose Vein Treatment Center.
 At your appointment, Dr. Taghizadeh will perform a physical exam and review your medical history to develop an individualized plan that will banish those embarrassing varicose veins and spider veins once and for all.

 Call us at 619-582-2404 to set up your appointment.
 We look forward to your visit!